Bendzae/WFCVoxelModelGenerator/Readme.md

 ### Export
 To export the last generated model in .vox format, click **Export Model** in (3).
 ### 3D Viewer
-Navigation in the 3D-Viewer (4): Left-click and drag to rotate, mousewheel to zoom.
+Navigation in the 3D-Viewer (4): Left-or right-click and drag to rotate, mousewheel to zoom.